-AWARNING: To reduce the risk of serious personal injury, place the forward/reverse button in the lock-off position or turn tool off and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
+A WARNING: To reduce the risk of serious personal injury, turn tool off and remove the battery pack before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.

 Cleaning

 A WARNING: Blow dirt and dust out of all air vents with clean, dry air at least once a week.
 To minimize the risk of eye injury, always wear ANSI Z87.1 approved eye protection when performing this.